umbraco/UmbracoDocs/Getting-Started/Setup/Install/install-umbraco-with-vs-code-v9.md

 1. Go to [https://code.visualstudio.com/](https://code.visualstudio.com/) and download VS Code for free.

-1. Go to [https://www.microsoft.com/en-us/download/details.aspx?id=48264](https://www.microsoft.com/en-us/download/details.aspx?id=48264) and download IIS Express. <br/>*This is optional as the VS Code IIS Express extension will install this automatically for you now*
+1. Go to [https://www.microsoft.com/en-us/download/details.aspx?id=48264](https://www.microsoft.com/en-us/download/details.aspx?id=48264) and download IIS Express. *This is optional as the VS Code IIS Express extension will install this automatically for you now.*

 1. Once installed, launch VS Code.